An overview of the New Zealand Government's Budget process and links to the most recent Budget documents as well as

 The Treasury's forecasts for government finances and the New Zealand economy are published at least twice a year in Budget documents called Economic and Fiscal Updates (EFUs).

-The most recent forecasts are: Half Year Economic and Fiscal Update (HYEFU) and Budget Economic and Fiscal Update (BEFU).
+The most recent forecasts are: Pre-election Economic and Fiscal Update (PREFU) and Budget Economic and Fiscal Update (BEFU).

 Overview of the New Zealand government's Budget process and its key phases and the documents that make up the Budget: